heikkikoodaa/heikkikoodaa/README.md

 ### Hello friend! 😸

 My name is Heikki and I'm a self-taught web developer.
-I'm currently working on developing my skills even further by building my own projects as well as attending to a variety of different online courses.
-My focus is currently in React.js, Redux, GraphQL, Google Firebase and Node.js due to their popularity and suitability for different projects.
+I'm currently working on developing my skills even further by building my projects as well as attending a variety of different online courses.
+My focus is currently on ReactJS, Redux, GraphQL, Google Firebase, and Node.js due to their popularity and suitability for different projects.

 ### How to reach me

-If you're looking for a developer to join your team, you can best reach out to me from LinkedIn or by simply sending me an email.
+If you're looking for a developer to join your team, you can best reach out to me on LinkedIn or by simply sending me an email.

 ### Fun fact: